Friday, December 5, 2025

 For starters, one character is stated to have survived a school shooting.
 Was this something that got added to make the movie feel somewhat topical?
 Because using something seriously tragic like that as the backstory for a character in a crappy Netflix slasher movie just screams "poor taste."

 And I can't mention stupid things in this movie without mentioning the bus scene.
 I've seen this scene brought up in numerous discussions about the movie, and I'm not surprised.
 It's probably the movie's most impressive set piece.
 But my problem is what happens just as the scene begins.
-Leatherface climbs aboard a party bus full of hipsters live-streaming the whole thing on social media, and this lumbering brute covered in blood, carrying a chainsaw, and wearing someone's face as a mask is told by someone, "Try anything and you're canceled, bro."
+Leatherface climbs aboard a party bus full of hipsters live-streaming the whole thing on social media, and this lumbering brute covered in blood, carrying a chainsaw, and wearing someone else's face as a mask is told by someone, "Try anything and you're canceled, bro."
 Holy crap.
 I think we actually found something that can rival "do your thing, cuz" from Texas Chainsaw 3D for one of the goofiest things I've ever seen in a horror movie.
 I can forgive some of the "woke" parts, like characters wanting to remove a Confederate flag from one building.
 But this "cancel culture" joke just came off as the stupidest thing in a movie full of stupid things.

 But maybe the cast could overcome the rest of the movie's faults?
 No, no, a whole lot of nope.
 There isn't a single solitary performance among the cast that rises above mediocre.
 I did think Mark Burnham had an intimidating presence as Leatherface, and I'd have liked to see more of what Olwen Fouéré could have done as Sally had she been given more than ten minutes of screen time.
 But everybody else is just disposable cannon fodder and it seems like the cast knew it.
 Was there nobody here that could've done a little bit more with what they were given?
 I know it's a straight-to-Netflix slasher movie, but that isn't too much to ask, is it?